 10. Be Humble

 People who have worked with me know that “sparkle” and “dazzle” are two terms I will inevitably use in a public service conversation.
-Sparkle describes the active engagement and genuine interest of the service provider… [ Read all ]
+Sparkle describes the active engagement and genuine interest of the service provider in the … [ Read all ]

 Charles O. Rossotti was the Internal Revenue Commissioner from 1997 to 2002.
 In his book, Many Unhappy Returns, he tells the story of “one man’s quest to turn around the most unpopular organization in America.”